First Science Policy Group at USC Debate!

 Climate Change Cliff Notes

-Watch the livestream of “Climate Change Cliff Notes” panelists Michael Mann, Sarah Feakins, and Daniel Swain, moderated by Bob Lalasz.
-This event is sold out at the Tar Pitts, but you can watch the livestream from 7-8.30 pm!
-This is part of the La Brea Tar Pitts Climate Series for the Ages.
-This entire series is an experiment on climate communication, and active research is being conducted in the process.
+We watched the livestream of “Climate Change Cliff Notes” panelists Michael Mann, Sarah Feakins, and Daniel Swain, moderated by Bob Lalasz.
+This event was sold out at the Tar Pitts, but was streamed via facebook live as part of the La Brea Tar Pitts Climate Series for the Ages.
+The entire series is an experiment on climate communication, and active research is being conducted in the process.

 Working on your Science Policy ‘Elevator Pitch’